trusch/rkt-compose/README.md

 ## Quickstart
 1. Install rkt-compose: `go get github.com/trusch/rkt-compose`
 2. Make it available for all users: `sudo ln -s $GOPATH/bin/rkt-compose /usr/local/bin/rkt-compose`
-2. Create a folder and paste the example template into a file named `rkt-compose.yaml`
+3. Create a folder and paste the example template into a file named `rkt-compose.yaml`
-3. Run `sudo rkt-compose run -i`
+4. Run `sudo rkt-compose run -i`
-4. See your pod starting up
+5. See your pod starting up
-5. Press `Ctrl-C` to stop the pod (you are in interactive mode via the `-i` flag)
+6. Press `Ctrl-C` to stop the pod (you are in interactive mode via the `-i` flag)
-6. Run `sudo rkt-compose start` to start your pod in the background
+7. Run `sudo rkt-compose start` to start your pod in the background
-7. Check your pod with `sudo rkt-compose status`
+8. Check your pod with `sudo rkt-compose status`
+9. Check the logs of etcd: `sudo rkt-compose logs -- -u etcd`
-8. Stop our pod with `sudo rkt-compose stop`
+10. Stop our pod with `sudo rkt-compose stop`